pghvlaans/sbotools/man-md/sboinstall.1.md

 **GPG_VERIFY** is **TRUE**.
 Only rsync repositories can be verified on Slackware 14.0 and Slackware 14.1.

-Root privileges are required to run **sboinstall**.
+Root privileges are required to run **sboinstall** unless passing **\--dry-run**.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, or if invalid options are specified, the script exits with a diagnostic message.

 ## OPTIONS